yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jan-2022/index.md

 	"./glasmfix.png"
 >}}

 Users of Radeon GPUs older than the 400 series running Windows will experience crashes due to outdated and out of support drivers.
-Not even modified drivers seem to help, the only solution is to use Linux with its still in support, and quite faster, mesa drivers.
+Not even modified drivers seem to help, so the only solution is to use Linux with its still supported, and quite faster, Mesa drivers.

-Finally, excessive mod use or high values of Anisotropic Filtering can cause vertex explosions in some GPU configurations, we’re investigating teh cause for this.
+Finally, excessive mod use or high values of `Anisotropic Filtering` can cause vertex explosions with some GPU configurations.
+We’re still investigating the cause for this.

 ## Other graphical fixes

 Blinkhawk made some [changes to the Garbage Collector](https://github.com/yuzu-emu/yuzu/pull/7720) (`GC`), which encompasses a number of bug fixes, improving the algorithm to make it clean memory in a smarter fashion, and also making it more efficient for iGPUs.

-The value of the `minimal`, `expected` and `critical` thresholds were rebalanced, so that it does not act as aggressively on GPUs with more memory, while it still performs the job within an acceptable margin for low-memory graphical cards.
+The value of the `minimal`, `expected`, and `critical` thresholds were rebalanced, so that it does not act as aggressively on GPUs with more memory, while it still performs the job within an acceptable margin for low-memory graphical cards.
 Additionally, yuzu now queries the size of the GPU memory instead of estimating it, allowing the `GC` to make better decisions when cleaning it.
 These changes seek to benefit both low-end and high-end GPUs to the most, without affecting either negatively.